SettleFinance/API-Examples/README.md

-# SETTLE EXAMPLES
+# SETTLE API EXAMPLES
-This repo is intended to provide useful examples and re-usable code (Node.js) for developers making apps on Settle.
+This repo is intended to provide useful examples and re-usable code (Node.js) for app developers making api calls on Settle.

 ## Setup
 Remember that for some API calls your app will need to be given specific permissions: